pavelspitsin/WebGL_light/README.md

 # WebGL_light

-This repository is the result of my study of WebGl and computer graphics in general.
+This demo is the result of my study of WebGl and computer graphics in general.
 At the moment the following is done:
 * Phong lighting
 * Loading 3d models and materials (*.obj, *.mtl)